AgalyaSri1210/Customer-Churn/README.md

 # Customer-Churn
-Simple ML projects for beginners using python
+Simple ML projects for beginners using python:
 The customer churn project,

 * Importing packages